jkadbear/LoRaPHY/examples/calc_time_on_air.md

-# Calculate the flying time of a LoRa packet
+# Calculating the flying time of a LoRa packet

 ```matlab
 rf_freq = 470e6;    % carrier frequency